3D Compositional Zero-shot Learning with DeCompositional Consensus: Compositional PartNet Benchmark

 \myparagraph{Unifying part labels.} While PartNet provides three levels of hierarchical part labels, not all objects are labeled at the deepest level.
-We take the deepest level available for each object.
+We take the \textbf{deepest level} available for each object.
 We find similar parts within and across different objects by training a supervised segmentation model and compute pairwise similarities between parts across PartNet.
 Parts that share a high similarity and have the same semantic meaning (\eg \texttt{bed horizontal surface} in object Bed and \texttt{horizontal surface} in Storage Furniture) are merged into a single general part label (\texttt{horizontal surface}).
 Furthermore, parts with a similar function but different name (\eg \texttt{screen side} of Laptop and \texttt{display screen} of Display) are merged together.
 The relabelled C-PartNet consists of 96 parts compared to 128 distinct part labels in the original PartNet.
-Further details are provided in the supplementary material.
+Details in the supplementary.

-\myparagraph{Selecting test time unseen object classes.} Objects that share a similar function tend to have similar parts\cite{biederman1987}.
-We divide PartNet objects into functional categories in Figure \ref{fig:dataset} and identify three easy to compose unseen classes in the Container category.
-Furthermore, we choose three classes of medium difficulty that require generalizing parts beyond the context they were observed in, \ie, Dishwasher, Refrigerator, and Laptop.
-Finally, Scissors and Door present two hard-to-compose classes that require generalizing beyond scale, context, and number of parts.
-The validation set contains all seen and 2 unseen classes Bowl and Dishwasher.
+\myparagraph{Selecting test time unseen object classes.} Objects that share a similar function tend to have similar parts \cite{biederman1987}.
+We divide PartNet objects into several functional categories.
+Details of this categorization and the dataset statistics can be found in the supplementary.
+We identify three easy to compose unseen object classes (\ie Mug, Bowl and TrashCan), that share large similarities with seen object classes (Bottle and Vase).
+Furthermore, we choose three object classes of medium difficulty that require generalizing parts beyond the context they were observed in (\ie Dishwasher, Refrigerator, and Laptop).
+Finally, Scissors and Door present two hard-to-compose object classes that require generalizing beyond scale, context, and number instances of parts compared to seen object classes.
+The validation set contains all seen and 2 unseen object classes (Bowl and Dishwasher).
 The test set consists of 16 seen $O_s$ and 8 unseen classes $O_u$.